bilalshemsu1/Addis.Entrance.Hub/README.md

 This year was more difficult, so we decided to ask for sponsorship and infrastructure support.
 After posting our request, **within about one hour, someone reached out and covered our server expenses for the year**.

 Now AEH is stable again and continues to serve, guide, and support students.
+Open for sponser.

 ---